-The Northeast multispecies groundfish fishery has been operating under a disaster declaration for over a decade, which has led to a mass exodus from this fishery immersed in crisis.
+Stock assessments have indicated persistent declines in many groundfish stocks in the Gulf of Maine and Georges Bank region since at least the 1990s (NEFSC 2013, NEFSC 2022).
+This has resulted in a complex system of regulatory measures to reduce fishing mortality and protect spawning fish and essential habitats, including areas permanently closed to commercial fishing with bottom trawls (hereafter: closed areas).
+Though management efforts were designed to facilitate the recovery of groundfish stocks, some stocks are still considered to be overfished and experiencing overfishing (NEFSC 2022).
+The unusually slow recovery of these stocks despite commercial fishers’ adherence to regulations, compounded with the expected economic impact on commercial fishers given the expected continuance of reduced total allowable catch, culminated in a disaster declaration for the Northeast multispecies groundfish fishery in 2012.
+The disaster declaration has been in place for over a decade, which has led to a mass exodus from this fishery immersed in crisis.
 For instance, Murphy et al. (2018) reported a 55% decline in active vessels with allocated groundfish landings from 2007-2015, and this trend has continued since then.

-The disaster declaration was the result of many groundfish stock assessments determining that several stocks, such as Gulf of Maine cod, have declined to low levels of biomass that are beneath those able to deliver maximum sustainable yield (BMSY).
+Gulf of Maine Atlantic cod (Gadus morhua) is perhaps the most notable Northeast groundfish stock to have declined to and persist at levels of biomass beneath those able to deliver maximum sustainable yield (BMSY).
+Reduced allocations of key stocks like Gulf of Maine cod have had knock-on effects such as constraining fishers’ ability to harvest more abundant but spatiotemporally co-occurring stocks.
+Cod is therefore considered a “choke” species, as it prevents effective exploitation of other resources.
+This choke effect is a partial driver of reduced fishing effort, with overall fishing effort (# of groundfishing days) having decreased by 47% between 2007 and 2015.
 Furthermore, the reduced allocations deemed necessary to rebuild these stocks have directly impacted the industry economically, with revenues in the Northeast multispecies fishery having declined by 44% between 2007 and 2015 (Murphy et al. 2018) as a result of both decreases in landings and lower aggregate prices.
-Reduced allocations of key stocks like Gulf of Maine cod have had knock-on effects such as constraining their ability to harvest more abundant stocks, with overall fishing effort (# of groundfish days) having decreased by 47% between 2007 and 2015.

-The observations and perceptions of the commercial fishing industry in New England are at odds with what would be expected of stocks at extremely low levels of abundance.
-In particular, many fishers operating in the Gulf of Maine and on Georges Bank have reported challenges in actively avoiding species such as cod (dozens of members of the Northeast multispecies groundfish fleet, pers.
-Comm.).
-For instance, the vast majority of members of the Northeast multispecies groundfish industry that were surveyed in 2018 indicated that incidental catches of choke species are impeding their ability to fish for other species (Scyphers et al. 2019).
+The perceptions of recent groundfish population trends as per the commercial fishing industry in New England are at odds with what would be expected of stocks at extremely low levels of abundance.
+In particular, many fishers operating in the Gulf of Maine and on Georges Bank have reported challenges in actively avoiding species such as cod (dozens of members of the Northeast multispecies groundfish fleet, pers. comm.).
+The majority of members of the Northeast multispecies groundfish industry that were surveyed in 2018 indicated that incidental catches of choke species are impeding their ability to fish for other species (Scyphers et al. 2019).
 Furthermore, fishers stated that this problem has led to them having to lease additional quota, avoid fishing in certain areas, or stop fishing altogether.
 In addition to changing how and where they fish, these challenges have contributed to the chronic and high levels of stress, social disruption, and distrust in fisheries management currently experienced in the fishery (Scyphers et al. 2019).
 Efforts to quantify and incorporate fisher observations into management could benefit ongoing management of key stocks while also building greater buy-in into future management measures (Cinner et al. 2012, DeCelles et al. 2017).